Chapter 20 : With Bells On

 ‘Don’t,’ Scorpius said.
 ‘Not a good idea.’

 But there wasn’t really much time to react to anything.
 No sooner had Rose reeled off the whole Rose/Alexander/call-me-Mary-Sue saga than the lights began to dim and there was a general gravitation of New New Elginers towards the stage.
-Scorpius gripped my hand tighter than ever, as if I was an anchor that’d keep him from playing the piano, but I shoved him in the direction of the stage.
+Scorpius gripped my hand tighter than ever, as if I was an anchor, but I shoved him in the direction of the stage.

 ‘Come on,’ I said to Rose, nodding towards the wings.
 We hurried over and stood, hidden, behind a fold of curtain; Scorpius hurried down the steps and took his seat at the piano in the far-left corner of the hall.